AriFordsham/GHCWiki/building/using.md

 ```

 This is like `make stage=2`, except that it omits the dependency-building phase (`make 2` is in fact just shorthand for `make stage=2 FAST=YES`; see [Fast Rebuilding](building/using#fast-rebuilding) below).
-If you have changed the imports in any modules, those new dependencies will not be taken into account by the build system, so you might get a build failure.
+If you have changed the imports in any modules, those new dependencies will not be taken into account by the build system, so you **might get a build failure**.
 On the other hand, this shortcut usually works and the few seconds it saves can make GHC development a much more interactive experience.
 There are also targets

 - `make 1`
 - `make 3`